wooorm/dead-or-alive/readme.md

 ### `defaultSleep(retries)`

-Calculate miliseconds to sleep between tries.
+Calculate milliseconds to sleep between tries.

 The function is defined as `x ** 3 * 1000`,
 so the first sleep is `1 ** 3 * 1000` is 1s,